Consensys/doc.goquorum/docs/Concepts/Privacy/PrivacyMarkerTransactions.md

 ### Internal Private Transaction

 Each privacy marker transaction has a corresponding internal private transaction.
-The content of this private transaction is the same as the content of a normal private transaction.
+The content of this private transaction is the same as the content of a normal private transaction, however it will have the same `from` and `nonce` values as the privacy marker transaction.

 Only the hash of the encrypted internal private transaction is stored on chain (as part of the `data` field of the privacy marker transaction).
 The internal private transaction is stored, encrypted, in each participant's Tessera.
 As a result, the internal private transaction is only available to participants of the private transaction.